godspeedelbow/writing/async-await.md

 - parse the posts with the comments
 - log the user and the parsed posts

-You can implement the above functionality with async/await quite elegantly as follows.
+You can implement the above functionality with `async/await` quite elegantly as follows.

-### Promises - using async-await
+### Promises, using async-await

 ```js
 const run = async (userId) => {